USAJOBS/ATP-Support/campaigns/list.md

 title: What is a list?
 ---

-A list is found within a campaign, and it is a smaller collection of job seekers that can be organized in any way that makes sense to you.
-You can name lists any way you’d like, such as by date, job title, or different stages of a workflow.
+A list is a smaller collection of job seekers within a campaign.
+Lists can help you manage a large number of potential job seekers.
+You can name and organize lists by date, job title, or different stages of a workflow.
+For example, you can create a list of job seekers you want to invite to an event, or a list of job seekers who responded back to you.
+When you share a campaign with another user, you will also share the lists within that campaign.